-- Read and mark "How to Integrate a Quote into a Paper" from the Handouts Section. - Read and mark " How to Deal with Titles" from the Handouts Section. - Read and mark "Using Sources to Inform and Support Your Argument" in A Pocket Style Manual (109-110), "Avoiding Plagiarism" (110-112), and "Integrating Sources" (113-121).
-Please put a Post-it book tab next to the ellipsis mark, brackets, long quotations, and signal phrases. - Read and mark "Quotation Marks")in A Pocket Style Manual (70-73).
-Place a Post-it book tab next to "quotation within a quotation" and "blended quotation." - Skim and Mark "MLA Documentation Style" in A Pocket Style Manual (124-167).
-Place a Post-it book tab next to "Directory to MLA Works Cited Models," "Work in an Anthology," "Short Work from a Web Site," and "Work from a Database."
+- Read and mark "How to Integrate a Quote into a Paper" from the Handouts Section. - Read and mark " How to Deal with Titles" from the Handouts Section. - Read and mark the entire "Research" section in A Pocket Style Manual (87-106): core concepts include "Finding Appropriate Sources," Avoiding Plagiarism," and "Evaluating Sources.
+"Please put a Post-it book tab next to the ellipsis mark, brackets, long quotations, and signal phrases. - Read and mark "Integrating Sources" and "Integrating Literary Quotations" in A Pocket Style Manual (116-132). - Read and mark "Quotation Marks") in A Pocket Style Manual (70-73).
+Place a Post-it book tab next to "quotation within a quotation" and "blended quotation." - Skim and Mark "MLA Documentation Style" in A Pocket Style Manual (132-176).
+Put a Post-It book tab on page 134 ("List of MA in-text citation models" and "list of MLA Works Cited Models").
+Place a Post-it book tab next "One Selection from an Anthology," " Work from a Web Site," and "A Database."

 - First draft of Paper #2 due.
-Bring 2 copies and post a copy in the "Paper #2: Draft 1" forum. - You will need at least two full pages using class format to get full credit. - Bring your copy of Freire and A Pocket Style Manual to class. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.
-Be sure to pick a non-tutoring slot on a TTh.
-The WWF slots are for my other section and held at Central Campus.
+Bring 2 copies and post a copy in the "Paper #2: Draft 1" forum. - Bring your copy of Freire and A Pocket Style Manual to class. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.
+Do not select "tutoring" sessions for your conference.